yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## No revocation

 STAR certificates eliminate an important security feature of PKI which is the ability to revoke certificates.
 Revocation allows the administrator to limit the damage done by a rogue node or an adversary who has control of the private key.
-With STAR certificates, expiration replaces revocation so there is a timeliness issue.
+With STAR certificates, expiration replaces revocation so there is potential for lack of timeliness in the revocation taking effect.
 To that end, see also the discussion on clock skew in {{operational-cons-clocks}}.

 It should be noted that revocation also has timeliness issues, because both CRLs and OCSP responses have nextUpdate fields that tell relying parties (RPs) how